Ahmed Bin Mohammed Approves DMI's New Strategy And Corporate Identity

 Covering all sectors of the company, including print, radio, TV and digital platforms, DMI's new strategy and corporate identity supports Dubai's plan to further consolidate its status as a regional media and business hub.

-During the meeting of Dubai Media Council chaired by H.H.
-Sheikh Ahmed bin Mohammed, held on Thursday at DMI's News Centre in Dubai Media City, Sheikh Ahmed said DMI's strategic development is aligned with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, to raise Dubai's media industry competitiveness to a level that is commensurate with its status as a global economic hub and Arab media capital.“This vision has fostered a series of initiatives and projects that have transformed regional media and raised Dubai's global media stature,” he added.
+During the meeting of Dubai Media Council chaired by Sheikh Ahmed bin Mohammed, held on Thursday at DMI's News Centre in Dubai Media City, Sheikh Ahmed said DMI's strategic development is aligned with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, to raise Dubai's media industry competitiveness to a level that is commensurate with its status as a global economic hub and Arab media capital.“This vision has fostered a series of initiatives and projects that have transformed regional media and raised Dubai's global media stature,” he added.

 He further said DMI would be granted all the support necessary to accomplish its objectives.“We will meticulously oversee the realisation of our objectives, assessing performance and monitoring progress towards meeting the specific goals laid out in our strategic action plan.
 We deeply appreciate the commitment shown by Dubai's media pioneers, whose contributions have helped our media institutions set high benchmarks of excellence,” he added.